-Harinder Singh is a widely respected educator and thinker who is deeply in love with 1Force, the Oneness that radiates in all.
-Love and Justice symbiotic paradigm propels him to leverage public awareness for social change.
-He currently serves as the Senior Fellow, Research & Policy, at the Sikh Research Institute.
+Harinder Singh is a widely respected thinker, author, and educator who is deeply in love with the 1Force-1Ness paradigm that radiates in all.
+Love and Justice symbiotic relationship propels him to leverage public awareness for social change.

 For the Sikhs globally, 1 Cet 553 is the Nanakshahi new year’s day.
 Cet or Chet is the month.
 553 is the Nanakshahi year.
 Do you know about Nanakshahi?

 The world knows a Guru to be an influential teacher, spiritual master, or popular expert.
 The Sikh world refers to ten founder personalities as well as the Guru Granth and the Khalsa Panth as the Guru.
 Guru Nanak Sahib considered “Sabad” to be the Guru.
 This conversation will dive deep into the Sikh context of what Guru is, “Gurgaddi” as the enthronement to the status of the Guru in Sikh tradition, and how the eternal co-Guruship came about by the Command of Guru Gobind Singh Sahib to Granth-Panth.
 Within a month of this conversation are the first Prakash of Guru Granth Sahib and its Gurgaddi, Gurgaddi Purabs of Guru Nanaks II, IV, V & VIII.